josephmcl/polynomial/README.md

 # polynomial
 A small n-degree polynomial implmentation.
 This design supports multivariate polynomials up to eight intermediates.
-Intermediates are stored as set bits in the Variables field.
+Intermediates are stored as set bits in the Variables field of a polynom_t.
 The nth of each byte in Variables represents the same intermediate value at every index.
 Similarly the nth index of a polynom_var_t is applied to the intermediate at the nth set bit of Variables.
 ### Example
 ```c
 #include "polynomial.h"